Candidate: So what is Rose-Hulman like?

 Candidate: How many mathematics majors are there?
 What are their career aspirations?

 Rose-Hulman Mathematics: There are about 30-40 primary mathematics majors spread over all four years and an additional 30-40 students taking mathematics as a second major.
 With the encouragement of our new president, we are trying to increase the number of students coming to Rose-Hulman to be a math or biomathematics major (or science major) over the next few years.
-We have recently required a senior project or thesis of all mathematics majors.
-We expect that requirement will increase the engagement of the mathematics faculty with our majors.
+We require a senior project or thesis of all mathematics majors.
 Many non-majors are interested in mathematics and so we are blessed with strong enrollments in the upper division courses.
 Additional evidence of this interest in mathematics is the strong participation of our students in our faculty-student seminar both as speakers and audience.

-Primary mathematics majors either go to graduate school or go immediately into business, industry, or government.
+Of our primary mathematics majors we expect between 40-50% to initially go to graduate school, while the remaining find a position within business, industry, or government.
 Our program is designed to accommodate both choices.

-Our biomathematics program, which began in 2015, currently has roughly 10 students but is growing quickly.
+Our biomathematics program, which began in 2015, currently has roughly 10 students.
 We expect biomathematics majors will either go to graduate school or procure jobs within the life science industry.

 There is no graduate program in mathematics.